NOW BEING DELIVERED ONLINE!

 Not ready for the full Diploma?

-Our Integrative Medicine teaching experts regularly give seminars on the importance of combining conventional, lifestyle, and holistic approaches to health – which contribute to your CPD.
+Our Integrative Medicine teaching experts regularly give forums on the importance of combining conventional, lifestyle, and holistic approaches to health – which contribute to your CPD.

 Benefits of doing the Diploma